Optimization

 Splunk Cloud: Works with Ingest-based pricing.
 Directly reduces GB ingested, lowering monthly costs proportionally.

-What happens to logs filtered by the Reducer
+What happens to logs filtered by the Receiver

-The Reducer in Filter mode identifies low-priority logs (excessive debug, health checks, noise) based on your configured budget and severity thresholds.
+The Receiver in Filter mode identifies low-priority logs (excessive debug, health checks, noise) based on your configured budget and severity thresholds.
 You control what happens to the filtered logs:

 • Archive to S3/object storage: Route to low-cost storage for compliance.
 Query via Athena or rehydrate to Splunk on-demand.